Barwon Heads - Armstrong Creek

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Barwon Heads - Armstrong Creek had a median taxpayer income of $58,539 and an average income of $76,955 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is notably higher than the Rest of Vic.'s median income of $48,741 and average income of $60,693.
-By March 2025, estimates suggest a median income of approximately $64,457 and an average income of $84,735, based on Wage Price Index growth since financial year 2022.
-Census data indicates that household, family, and personal incomes in Barwon Heads - Armstrong Creek rank highly nationally, between the 78th and 79th percentiles.
-The earnings profile shows that the largest segment comprises 37.6% of residents earning $1,500 - $2,999 weekly.
-This aligns with the surrounding region where this cohort represents 30.3%.
-Barwon Heads - Armstrong Creek demonstrates significant affluence with 30.7% of residents earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 13.7% of income, while strong earnings rank residents within the 80th percentile for disposable income.
+Barwon Heads - Armstrong Creek has a median taxpayer income of $58,539 and an average income of $76,955 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
+Nationally, this is extremely high compared to Rest of Vic.'s median income of $48,741 and average income of $60,693.
+Based on a 12.16% Wage Price Index growth since financial year 2022, current estimates would be approximately $65,657 (median) and $86,313 (average) as of September 2025.
+Census data shows household, family, and personal incomes all rank highly in Barwon Heads - Armstrong Creek, between the 78th and 79th percentiles nationally.
+The earnings profile indicates that the largest segment comprises 37.6% earning $1,500 - $2,999 weekly (5,994 residents), similar to the surrounding region where this cohort represents 30.3%.
+Barwon Heads - Armstrong Creek exhibits considerable affluence with 30.7% earning over $3,000 per week, supporting premium retail and service offerings.
+Housing accounts for 13.7% of income while strong earnings rank residents within the 80th percentile for disposable income.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income